mo10serek/cst8919_Assignment_1/README.md

 ### Action

 go and create an Action group and fill in the Resource group, Region, Action group name, and Display name in basics.
 In notification, select `Email/SMS message/Push/Voice` and check the email box.
 After that, enter your email and select okay.
-Also put the name of the notification type as well
+Also put the name of the notification type as well.

 ### Details